 This can sound a little concerning – how can we keep them clean if too much washing is a no-no?

 This is where WaterWipes come in.
-Made from 99.9% water and a drop of fruit seed extract they are the world’s purest baby wipe and the number one choice for newborn skin.
+Made from 99.9% water and a drop of fruit seed extract they are the number one choice for newborn skin.

 For pre-toddlers, try new WaterWipes for Weaning.
 Made from water and a natural herbal extract, they offer just as much purity as our newborn wipes, but with a little extra cleaning power – perfect for mucky hands, face and bottoms.